julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 }
 ```

-And this method is linked to the link of `Person` in Jule like this:
+And this method is binded to the link of `Person` in Jule like this:
 ```jule
 #typedef
 cpp struct Person {